jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Uneven power makes mass-collaboration impossible.

 The open-source community lets us fight back in three ways.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to dismantle gates and distribute new tools to regular people.
-And third, since no one owns open-source technology, the people can empower ourselves with levers of power, only big institutions used to control; such has call recordings and timesheets.
+And third, since no one owns open-source technology, the people can empower ourselves with levers of power only big institutions used to control.
+Such as call recordings and timesheets.

-Worplaces check your refereces (which is fair), but wouldn't you like to know if employees work unpaid overtime _before_ you apply to a job?
-What about sexual harrassment allegations?
+Workplaces check your references (which is fair), but wouldn't you like to know if employees work unpaid overtime _before_ you apply to a job?
+What about sexual harassment allegations?
+We often don't even talk to the person whose job we're replacing.

 Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it.
 And if a person doesn't, well, it's not like they can complain about mistreatment.
 With digital technology, all the actions and contributions are recorded.
 Once records are open and transparent, a disgruntled person has to reference facts instead of conjecture and emotion.